plaintextaccounting/plaintextaccounting/src/Choosing-accounts.md

 % Choosing accounts

-Some rules of thumb:
+Your chart of accounts is an important factor in the success of your accounting system.
+Here are some rules of thumb when choosing account names:

 - You don't need to try to pick the perfect set of accounts at the start.
-  They can always be changed later with search and replace.
+  This is plain text accounting - account names can always be changed later with search and replace.

-- Your chart of accounts is an important factor in the success of your accounting system.
-  Expect it to change, as your accounting know-how and accounting needs do.
+- Expect your chart of accounts to change, as your accounting know-how and accounting needs do.
   It's worth investing time to review and improve it periodically.

 - If you are required to use some legally mandated chart of accounts, start with that.